 The ultimate #OnlyinMN photo op is at Mall of America for a limited time.
 Renowned local artist Chuck U originally designed this larger-than-life postcard to welcome visitors during Super Bowl LII.

 Installed in 2014 and measuring 70 feet long, artist Cindee Lundin's concrete mural, "Waves of Discovery," weighs 4,000 pounds and features a family of loons plus 50 hidden homages to the area.

-Local artist Paul LaJeunesse's "Lincoln Park" mural depicts the changing neighborhood's blue collar past and culinary-driven present.
+Local artist Paul LaJeunesse's "Lincoln Park" mural depicts Duluth's changing neighborhood's blue collar past and culinary-driven present.
 Find it outside Frost River Trading Co.

 A series of eight murals in this Iron Range town depicts the life and history of the area.
 This one, called "Cruising Main," can be found at the corner of Chestnut Street and North First Avenue.

 In operation for 40 years, the historic Border Theatre is commemorated with this beautiful mural, located on Third Street just down the road from Smokey Bear Park.